SpiralCasey/university-ProgrammingBasics/README.md

 # university-ProgrammingBasics

-Compiled works originating from the "Programming-Basics" segment of the "IT Design" course, "Kyiv Aviation Institute" National University.
+Compiled works originating from the "Programming-Basics" segment of the "IT Design" course, State University "Kyiv Aviation Institute".
 Maintained as evidence of progression through foundational segments.